nathanoop/wp-5.4.4-alpine-3.1.1/README.md

 2).
 Build the docker image.

-> docker-compose build
+> docker-compose build (might have to run as admin or root user based docker user access)

 3).
 Check the built image as:

 > docker images

 4).
-Run the containers from built image as:,  (might have to run as admin or root user based docker user access)
+Run the containers from built image as:
 > docker-compose up -d

 5).
 Check the running docker containers by command: